Physics-50/Module-2/docs/week1.md

 To save an image of what the Tracker window looks like at any given time, just use the screenshot or printscreen feature on your computer.

+Close each video or .trz/.trk file before opening and analyzing a new video in Tracker.

 -------------

 ## Checkpoint 1